Lattingtown, New York

-Lattingtown is a village located within the Town of Oyster Bay in Nassau County, on Long Island, in New York, United States.
-The population was 1,739 at the 2010 census.
+Lattingtown is a village located within the Town of Oyster Bay in Nassau County, on the North Shore of Long Island, in New York, United States.
+The population was 1,881 at the time of the 2020 census.

 History

-The area of marsh along the coast was occupied by a band of Lenape, known as the Matinecock, a name associated with the place.
+The area of marsh along the coast was occupied by a band of Lenape, known as the Matinecock – a name long associated with the area.

 The Matinecock sold the area in 1660 to Richard Latting and his son, Josiah Latting.
 The Lattings sold marsh reeds for use in thatched-roof houses.
 The same family later established the hamlet of Lattingtown at Marlborough, Ulster County, New York, north of Manhattan.

+Lattingtown incorporated as a village in 1931.

-The 1986 film The Money Pit was partially filmed in Lattingtown.
+The 1986 film The Money Pit was partially filmed at a run-down house in Lattingtown.